Accounting for banking supervisors Course level II

 - Accounting treatment according to IAS 32 and 39 (the “old world”)

 - Accounting treatment according to IFRS 9 (the “new world”)

-- Impairment testing under IFRS 9 and Basel agreement
+- Impairment under IFRS 9 and the Basel Framework

-Mid to senior-level bank supervisors from central banks and supervisory authorities.
+Mid to senior-level banking supervisors from central banks and supervisory authorities.

 A nominating person is mandatory for the participation in our in-person courses.